 Period Fashions Reference Library

-an Overview on How to Create a Period Ensemble
+a Brief Overview on the Elements of a Period Ensemble

 Please click on some of the pictures for more fashion plates and